-Our risk assessment identified the following areas of higher risk products: poultry, produce, seafood, palm oil and herbs and spices.
+We reviewed our risk assessment in 2024 and risks identified align to those found previously where we identified the following areas of higher risk products: poultry, produce, seafood and herbs and spices.
 We continue to work with our supply partners to map and understand these supply chains further.
+In 2024 we engaged with a poultry supplier and commissioned a report to understand labour risks in a particular supply chain.